mfocko/blog/pb071/pexam/c-cams.md

     camera_ID: plate timestamp

 There should be always **at least one** space in between each part of the reading.
-Reading are separated by the commas, which may, but don't have to, be accompanied by whitespace around.
+Readings are separated by the commas, which may, but don't have to, be accompanied by whitespace around.

 #### Examples